Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 But, the trend towards remote work was turbocharged overnight in March 2020 with the onset of the Covid-19 pandemic.
 Suddenly, remote work wasn’t just a nice option for some workers, but a necessity for all.
 Big tech companies in the United States like Facebook, Apple, and Twitter have indicated that work-from-home is here to stay, and that much of their workforce won’t be returning to the office anytime soon.

 So, now that remote work is all the rage, we thought it’d be a great time to take a deep dive into the statistics on remote working.
 How many people are working remotely?
 How does remote work affect their productivity?
 Or their earnings?
+What are some of the advantages of working remotely?
 And do people actually like remote working anyway?

 We answer all these questions and more.